 “When DOS is extended beyond the shelf by including stock held at stores and distribution centres, the DOS calculation can be particularly helpful for overall replenishment.”

-It’s also worth remembering: in-store experience and customer satisfaction needs to be at the top of the list for any store manager.
+It’s also worth remembering: in-store experience and customer satisfaction need to be at the top of the list for any store manager.
 A partially empty shelf means that it’s not.
 And the last thing you’d want to see as a manager (or even as a customer) are staff members running back and forth in an attempt to restock empty shelves.

-Inventory replenishment is defined as “the movement of inventory from upstream or reserve product storage locations to downstream or primary storage, picking and shipment locations”.
+Inventory replenishment is “the movement of inventory from upstream or reserve product storage locations to downstream or primary storage, picking and shipment locations”.

 Why is this approach better for listing and delisting products?
-Here are three reasons: